redhat-cop/uncontained.io/CONTRIBUTING.md

 0. [Community](#community)

 ## Types of contributions we're looking for
 First and foremost, this project is a forum to discuss DevOps technical practices and container automation approaches using Red Hat commercial open source products, then document them in a guide when we've found consensus.
 Your first contribution might be starting a new conversation, or adding to an existing conversation, around best practices.
-You can do so under [Issues](https://github.com/redhat-cop/uncontained.io/issues) or Cards(https://trello.com/b/JMaxIjCy/cant-contain-this).
+You can do so under our [GitHub issues](https://github.com/redhat-cop/uncontained.io/issues) or [Trello board cards](https://trello.com/b/JMaxIjCy/cant-contain-this).

 There are also many ways you can directly contribute to the guides (in descending order of need):